Skip to main content

 What products can and cannot be used on the Nature's Head?

-Products that should not be used are: bleach, any product containing bleach, anything abrasive (comet, scratch pads, toilet brushes), magic erasers, toielt bowl cleaner or any other harsh chemicals.
+Products that should not be used are: bleach, any product containing bleach, anything abrasive (comet, scratch pads, toilet brushes), magic erasers, toilet bowl cleaner or any other harsh chemicals.
 Bleach and other chemicals are harmful to the compost process.
 Abrasive items and products can remove the protective coating and cause staining.

 When does the fan get used?

-Do Nature’s Head toilets require any sort of substrate to process the waste?
+Does Nature’s Head toilets require any sort of substrate to process the waste?

 Will freezing temperatures damage the toilet?